PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

      - [ ] Change Theme & Language, and see they are stored/fetched after logout/login
      - [ ] Logging out
   - [ ] If there are problems:  fix or revert, if possible.
+  - [ ] Merge stable back into main.
   - [ ] Otherwise, celebrate!